My Photo

 But even though the sakura are almost gone doesn't mean they can't be celebrated.
 This is Japan, and there's always something to buy.
 This sake is produced by a local merchant's association just for this season and is called "Ooizumi", which is the same name as our neighborhood but switches the kanji around-- the first character is replaced by the kanji for "sakura".

 I think it is brewed elsewhere but the bottle says it's made with local underground spring water.
-I didn't know we even had local spring water, but I've always wondered why our neighborhood was called what it was: Ooizumigakuen means something like "university campus of the big spring", yet there are no universities here and I've never seen a spring, big or little.
-But I guess somewhere around here there's a spring, or a well leading to a spring.
-And now half of the mystery is solved.
+It's good to know that we actually have underground springwater here, because I've always wondered why our neighborhood was called what it was: Ooizumigakuen means something like "university campus of the big spring".
+And yet there are no universities here and I've never seen a spring, big or little.
+But in advertisements for this sake I've found out that the Shirakogawa, a local stream, has underground sources.
+So now half of the mystery is solved, and maybe someday I'll find out where the secret university is hidden.

 I bought this sakura anpan at a local bakery.
 Anpan is a popular snack consisting of a bun filled with anko (sweet red bean paste); this sakura version is topped with a preserved cherry blossom.